You may wonder what will happen to the marital home, bank accounts, personal property, and other assets acquired during the marriage.

 - Avoid transferring joint assets – Refrain from transferring property ownership or adding your spouse to assets during the divorce process.
 Consult your lawyer before making any major asset moves.

 Divorce laws vary by state, especially regarding the division of marital property.
-An experienced local divorce attorney can advise you on your rights under the laws of your state and ensure your interests are protected through every step of the process.
+Experienced local Minnesota Divorce Attorneys can advise you on your rights under the laws of your state and ensure your interests are protected through every step of the process.

-At Martine Law in Minnesota, our seasoned divorce attorneys provide the trusted guidance to help you make smart decisions regarding your property settlement when filing for divorce in Minnesota.
+At Martine Law, our seasoned Minnesota Divorce Attorneys provide the trusted guidance to help you make smart decisions regarding your property settlement when filing for divorce in Minnesota.
 We have extensive experience with Minnesota marital property laws and can advise you on your rights regarding removing possessions from the marital home.

 Contact us today to schedule a confidential consultation with a compassionate divorce lawyer.
 We are here to protect your interests during this difficult time and develop an optimal strategy for dividing your marital assets during your Minnesota divorce.